ncatlab/nlab-content/pages/7/4/7/0/747/content.md

 There are many [[model category]] structures on the category of [[simplicial presheaf|simplicial presheaves]] derived from the [[model structure on simplicial presheaves]].

 The extremal cases are

 * the  **global projective** model structure (weak equivalences and fibrations are objectwise those of [[simplicial set]]s);

 * the **global injective** (weak equivalences and cofibrations are objectwise those of SimpSet).

-These two model structures are Quillen equivalent (_DHI04_ [p.
+These two model structures are Quillen equivalent
+( _DHI04_ [p.
 5](http://www.math.uiuc.edu/K-theory/0563/spre.pdf#page=5) with the Quillen equivalence given by the identity functor).
+They can be defined on any domain category $S$, not necessarily a [[site]].
+If we do have a structure of a [[site]] on $S$ then there is a  notion of _local weak equivalences_ of simplicial presheaves on $S$, defined below.

-From these one gets local projective and injective model structures by [[Bousfield localization]].
+One gets _local_ projective and _local_ injective model structures by applying left [[Bousfield localization]] of the above model structures at local weak equivalences (see [p.
+6](http://arxiv.org/PS_cache/math/pdf/0205/0205027v2.pdf#page=6) of _DHI04_)

 * the  **local projective** model structure (weak equivalences are locally (usually stalkwise) and fibrations are objectwise those of simplicial sets);

 * the **local injective** (weak equivalences are locally (usually stalkwise) and cofibrations are objectwise those of SimpSet).

-In between these two structures there are many other model structures obtained by varying the class of generating global cofibrations.
+Again, these two model structures are Quillen equivalent by the identity functors between the underlying categories and hence provide projective and injective versions of the corresponding homotopy theory of [[infinity-stack homotopically|infinity-stacks]].

+In the local injective structure all objects are cofibrant, so that the [[opposite category]] of simplicial presheaves with the local injective model structure is a [[category of fibrant objects]].

+Both local model structures are proper [[enriched category|simplicially enriched]] categories (_DHI04_ [p.
+5](http://www.math.uiuc.edu/K-theory/0563/spre.pdf#page=6)).

++-- {.query}
+  [[Urs Schreiber|Urs]]: I am hoping that $SimpPr(S)$ with the local model structure is hence a $SimpSet$-[[enriched homotopical category]].
+Can anyone tell right away?
+=--

-The _local injective_ model structure on simplicial presheaves models  [[infinity-stack homotopically|infinity-stacks]].
-This is due to Jardine, following the construction of the the Quillen equivalent local [[model structure on simplicial sheaves]] by Joyal.
+The _local injective_ model structure on simplicial presheaves models is originally due to Jardine, following the construction of the the Quillen equivalent local [[model structure on simplicial sheaves]] by Joyal.
+It was only later realized in _DHI04_ as a left [[Bousfield loalization]] of the global injective model structure.

+In between the injective and the projective model structures there are many other model structures obtained by varying the class of generating global cofibrations.

 In the following let $S$ be a small [[site]] and denote by $SimpPr(S)$ be the category of [[simplicial presheaf|simplicial presheaves]] on $S$.